stravos97/java-documentation-notes/02-oop/03-interfaces.md

 }
 ```

-Depending on PaymentProcessor allows injecting any object that “can process payments” at runtime, which is the essence of the “can do” abstraction with interfaces.[^3][^12]
+Depending on PaymentProcessor allows injecting any object that “can process payments” at runtime, which is the essence of the “can do” abstraction with interfaces.[Oracle Docs](https://docs.oracle.com/javase/tutorial/java/IandI/usinginterface.html)[dev](https://dev.java/learn/implementing-an-interface/)

 ## Extends vs implements (concept)

-- Extends models “is-a” between classes, or interface-to-interface refinement, with single inheritance for classes to avoid ambiguity.[^2]
+- Extends models “is-a” between classes, or interface-to-interface refinement, with single inheritance for classes to avoid ambiguity.[GeeksforGeeks](https://www.geeksforgeeks.org/java/extends-vs-implements-in-java/)
-- Implements models “can do” capabilities for classes and supports multiple capabilities on one class via multiple interface implementation.[^1][^2]
+- Implements models “can do” capabilities for classes and supports multiple capabilities on one class via multiple interface implementation.[GeeksforGeeks](https://www.geeksforgeeks.org/java/interfaces-in-java/)[GeeksforGeeks](https://www.geeksforgeeks.org/java/extends-vs-implements-in-java/)

 ```mermaid
 classDiagram